Best Wedding Dress for Body Types

-Women are blessed with different body types.
+Women are blessed with different body types so they need to search for different wedding dress types.
 There is no standard in nature for what a woman’s body is supposed to look like, we’re not made using a mold.
 Some women are curvier, others are lean; some have tall frames, while others are petite.
 As varied as women’s bodies are, so are wedding dress silhouettes.
-There is no one style that will look good on every type of female body, and this concept becomes even more tangible when shopping for your perfect wedding dress.
+There is no one style that will look good on every type of female body.
+This concept becomes even more tangible when shopping for your perfect wedding dress because there are many wedding dress types.

 If your shoulders and hips are roughly the same size and separated by a tiny waist, your body shape is what is commonly known as “hourglass.”
 You can wear pretty much every style, but a mermaid like Penelope 120127 is your best ally to flaunt those luscious curves.